Leibniz-HBI/ukraine_twitter_data/README.md

 We provide files that do contain the tweet IDs only for this purpose.

 If you need any data that is not available this way, we might be able to help you, pending an ethical evaluation of your research goals.

+### How do you ensure the quality of the data?

+Due to connection and other problems there can and always will be gaps in such a large-scale data collection.
+We are in the process of meticulously backfilling any gaps that we discover in our data collection.

+At the moment we compare our data with the estimated counts returned by the API:

+Figures displaying the ratio of estimated to actual count will be provided soon.

 ### Is this ethical/allowed?